muttleyxd/happy_little_pendrive/README.md

-# happy_little_pendrive
+# Happy Little Pendrive
-Happy Little Pendrive - small and fast admin access recovery tool
+Small and fast admin access recovery tool

-##What is it?
+## What is it?
 HLP is a set of automated scripts, that allow you to recover your admin access on Windows systems.
 It works by replacing Sticky Keys (sethc.exe) with cmd.exe.
 Also it enables Sticky Keys in registry.

 The goal of this tool is to provide a fast and reliable way to gain admin access on Windows systems.

-##How to use it?
+## How to use it?
 The main script is hack.sh - it searches for NTFS partitons, selects these Windows and applies changes.
 You can either copy this script to distro of your choice and run it there, or you can build Tiny Core Linux with it.
 Script requires Bash and Ntfs-3G to run.